 Carrying extra weight makes your body more resistant to the effects of insulin.
 This hormone helps regulate your blood sugar.
 High levels of insulin in your blood can lead to increased production of skin pigment cells.

-More than half of adults who are 200 percent or more over their ideal body weight experience darkening in their underarms and other skin folds.
+More than who are 200 percent or more over their ideal body weight experience darkening in their underarms and other skin folds.

 Type 2 diabetes